Clown in a Cornfield (film): Plot

 At the same time, the group is discovered by the Frendos in the cornfield, and Ronnie is ran through by one wielding a chainsaw.
-Quinn and Janet reach a neighboring house where they are attacked by another Frendo, who impales Janet with a pitchfork.
-Quinn kills Frendo, but is captured by three other Frendos waiting outside.
+Quinn and Janet reach a neighbouring house where they find a rotary phone, but fail to work it.
+They are attacked by another Frendo, who impales Janet with a pitchfork.
+Quinn kills Frendo with the pitchfork but is captured by three other Frendos waiting outside.
 She awakens inside the Baypen factory surrounded by the Frendos, who take off their masks and reveal themselves as Mayor Hill, Sheriff Dunne, high school teacher Mr. Vern, shopkeeper Otis, and diner waitress Trudy.
 They blame the teens for the town's troubles and ruining its public image.
 Mayor Hill also reveals himself as the Baypen factory's arsonist and plans to kill both Quinn and Cole as a staged murder-suicide.

-Just as Sheriff Dunne is about to kill Quinn, Glenn drives his car through a wall, causing Otis's head to be crushed by a steel beam and Trudy to be impaled on a pipe while Quinn electrocutes Sheriff Dunne with a cattle prod in his mouth.
-Mayor Hill escapes while Rust shows up and saves Cole.
+Just as Sheriff Dunne is about to kill Quinn, Glenn drives his car through a wall, causing Otis's head to be crushed by a steel beam and Trudy to be impaled on a pipe while Quinn flees.
+Sheriff Dunne chases her to a room full of Frendo costumes.
+Quinn disguises herself as one and electrocutes Sheriff Dunne with a cattle prod in his mouth.
+Mayor Hill escapes while Rust shows up and saves Cole, and they kiss.
 As they are leaving the factory, Quinn runs over Mr. Vern, killing him.
 One year later, Glenn is running for mayor, and Quinn is leaving for college.
 Cole and Rust show up to see her off.
 On the drive, she finds a Baypen music box in her back seat, which she throws out the window.
 Soon after, the music box pops open.

 Production

 Plans to adapt Adam Cesare's Clown in a Cornfield were announced in 2020, prior to the novel's August release.
 The rights were purchased by Temple Hill Entertainment, with plans to turn the novel into a feature film.
 Eli Craig directed the script written by Carter Blanchard.
-Filming took place in Winnipeg from September 18 to October 23, 2023.
+The primary filming location was in Winnipeg from September 18 to October 23, 2023.
+The movie also filmed scenes in Stonewall, Manitoba.
+The movie was created by a full Canadian cast and crew.